DmitriiPodgalo/Vagus/README.md

 As a quality check result of the program's work, a **.html** file will be generated.
 The **.html** report will work correctly only together with the generated .png and .csv files from the output folder.

 You can test the Vagus with example .fastq file in `./Test_data` directory.
+The Example report placed in `./Example_report`.

 See below for a description of how to install using pip or poetry and how to get started.